EDR vs MDR: How They Compare and the XDR Connection

 Automate triage for faster incident response Use automation within EDR and XDR to handle repetitive tasks like triaging alerts and isolating compromised endpoints.
 Automating these processes accelerates response times and reduces human error.

-Eyal Gruner is the Co-Founder and CEO of Cynet.
+Eyal Gruner is the Co-Founder and Board Director at Cynet.
+He served as the company’s CEO for nine years, guiding its growth from the very beginning.
 He is also Co-Founder and former CEO of BugSec, Israel’s leading cyber consultancy, and Versafe, acquired by F5 Networks.
 Gruner began his career at age 15 by hacking into his bank’s ATM to show the weakness of their security and has been recognized in Google’s security Hall of Fame.

-MDR, EDR and XDR with Cynet
+EDR, MDR, and XDR with Cynet

 Cynet’s intelligent technologies can help you detect attacks by correlating information from endpoints, network analytics and behavioral analytics with almost no false positives.